orkes-io/docs/docs/templates/examples/api-processing-usps-example.md

 ## Workflow to Check Address - [check_address](https://github.com/conductor-sdk/conductor-examples/blob/main/US_post_office/check_address.json)

 The USPS can verify 160M addresses in the USA.
-This workflow either respond with the USPS version of the address (often in all CAPS), or with an error that the address was not found.
+This workflow either responds with the USPS version of the address (often in all CAPS), or with an error that the address was not found.

 | [See it in Orkes Playground](https://play.orkes.io/workflowDef/check_address/1) |